 What I also realized is that many of us don’t truly love ourselves.
 You may like you but do you love you?
 Think of someone you love genuinely and truly, would you let that person walk around knowing that they think of themselves as failures and as not being good enough or worthy of love?
 You wouldn’t, so why do we do that to ourselves?

 We need to be free of this prison that we’ve constructed, the need for approval from people we don’t even know and the constant desires to hide who we are for fear of rejection.
-We need to accept and love ourselves enough to say fuck it!, this is who I am and let the rejections, failures, bad days and mean comments come as they wish but never eroding the love and acceptance we have for ourselves.
+We need to accept and love ourselves enough to say fuck it!, this is who I am and let the rejections, failures, bad days and mean comments come as they wish but never eroding our self-love and acceptance